 You can see our recommended settings here.

-The Sony A8H has a four sub-pixel structure, just like all other OLED TVs.
+The Sony A8H has a four sub-pixel structure, like all other OLED TVs.
 The four sub-pixels are never on at the same time.
 The above photo is with the red, white, and blue pixels, and you can see the green sub-pixel in this photo.
 You can also see all four pixels next to each other here.
 There aren't any signs of the issue that the Sony A8G OLED had with text rendering when using the TV as a PC monitor.

 Sadly, there's a bit of temporary image retention after displaying a high-contrast static image, but it's minor, and it goes away after a few minutes.
-This test is only indicative of short term image retention, and not the permanent burn-in that may occur with longer exposure to static images.
+This test is only indicative of short-term image retention and not the permanent burn-in that may occur with longer exposure to static images.

 If you're concerned about the risks of permanent burn-in, then check out the Sony X950H, which is an LED TV.

 The Sony A8H OLED has a remarkable response time.
 Like all OLED TVs, the response time is near-instantaneous, which results in almost no blur trail behind fast-moving objects.
 However, motion still looks a bit blurry due to persistence blur.

 The Sony A8H OLED isn't completely flicker-free because there's a slight dip in brightness every 8 ms, which corresponds to the 120Hz refresh rate.
 However, this isn't noticeable while watching content.

 The Sony A8H has an optional black frame insertion feature to reduce persistence blur.
 It flickers at 60Hz or 120Hz, depending on the setting you choose.
 If the TV is playing 24p content, like a movie, it flickers at either 96Hz or 48Hz, once again depending on the setting.
 This helps the TV reduce motion artifacts with 24p content, like movies, without introducing judder.
 The BFI score is based on the flicker frequencies and not the actual performance.